AlienKevin/dips/bert.cpp/README.md

 cmake -B build . && make -C build -j

 # WASM
+# Set the EMSCRIPTEN_WASM_ONLY option in CMakeLists.txt to ON to compile to a standalone WASM file
+# Set to OFF to compile to a single JS file with glue code
 emcmake cmake -B build . && make -C build -j

 # CUDA